 These Ground Chicken Sloppy Joes are packed full of vegetables and flavor.
 They're a great one-pan, roughly 30-minute, weeknight dinner recipe you can feel good about.

 The other reason this recipe works so well is it improves ground chicken.
 If you've ever had a disappointing chicken or turkey burger, it's probably because it was dry and didn't have flavor.
 With a lower fat content than beef, it's easy for poultry to become dried out when overcooked.
 It's especially notorious with chicken breast.
-But no worry, there's no chance of making a dry chicken dinner with these Sloppy Joes.
+But don't worry; there's no chance of making a dry chicken dinner with these Sloppy Joes.

 Jump to: